OpenNMS/opennms/opennms-container/minion/CONFD_README.md

     flows:
         single-port: <port num>
 ```
 Config specified will be written to `etc/org.opennms.features.telemtry.listeners-udp-single-port.cfg`.
+For
+configurations other than single port config, the configuration must be supplied via overlay rather than via confd.

 ### Syslog
 ```